 I quit college to learn how to work (make money).
 At the time, I felt I was lacking in that area.
 The only way to learn that thing (working and making money working) was to do it.
 I don’t feel like those learning experiences were any less valuable than the college experiences.
 But I do think that society views them as less valuable.
 I don’t understand why.

 These have been my work observations.
 In my lifetime, women cost less to pay.
 Little did the men know that women received some sort of education all of their lives even though it may not have been formal.
 Better formal education for a woman did not always (or even usually) mean a higher-paying job than a man with more or less education.
 Bucking the work system got you nowhere quickly.
 Well, I tended to buck the system a lot.
 These have been my observations throughout my life.
 Other people may have seen things differently.
 I can’t say how the younger generation does things.
 I don’t know.

-“I Spent (-) Years Learning, I Should Know About ____”
+“I Spent (-) Years Learning in School, I Should Know About ____”